Sheep are popular on lifestyle farms because they are small and relatively easy to handle and the barriers to entry are small.

 Barbers Pole (Haemonchus contortus)

 Is a potentially harmful roundworm , blood sucking parasite that thrives in moist humid conditions.
 Anemia is the basic feature of infection due to blood loss.
 Deaths can occur suddenly while the sheep still appear to be in good health.
-Franklin Vets recommend incorporating long-acting drenches that prevent the buildup of the parasite.
+North Canterbury Vets recommend incorporating long-acting drenches that prevent the buildup of the parasite.
 Two actives that work well are Closantel and Moxidectin.

 Lamb scours can be divided into two groups: nutritional and infectious.
 Nutritional scours is often caused by poor quality milk or sudden changes to milk formulas.
 Milk that is too hot or too cold can also lead to diarrhea or bloat.
 Nutritional scourers is identified by white or yellow sticky runny faeces.